Product has been added to the basket

 Squersky

-The condition of the volumes means that cataloguing the collection is difficult without causing further damage.
+The condition of the volumes meant that cataloguing the collection was difficult without causing further damage.
 An incomplete and very rudimentary listing of some of the volumes was undertaken by work experience volunteers in the 1980s.
 Five volumes (nos.14-18) dating from 1853-1871 are not listed at all.

-In spite of these poor listings, the letter books are frequently requested by researchers but have now had to be closed off due to their condition.
-This causes a significant gap in the history at a time of great change in science.
+In spite of these poor listings, the letter books were frequently requested by researchers but had to be closed off due to their condition.
+This caused a significant gap in the history at a time of great change in science.
 It is a period where geology becomes more recognisably modern – for example coinciding with the publication of Darwin’s ‘On the Origin of Species’ (1859) and the proofs of the Antiquity of Man (1859).

 Letterbook 14

-The binding on this volume has collapsed, pushing the block of letters outside of the boards.
-As a result the letters are being damaged on all sides.
+The binding on this volume had collapsed, pushing the block of letters outside of the boards.
+As a result the letters were being damaged on all sides.

-Your donations will enable us to have the letters conserved in such a manner that they can finally be catalogued properly and fully opened to researchers.
+Your donations have enabled us to have the letters conserved in such a manner that they can finally be catalogued properly and opened to researchers.

 If you would like further information about the letter-books please contact the Library on [email protected]

-Sponsors of complete volumes can have a dedication of their choice recorded on a special bookplate bound within.
-Please contact us for further details - [email protected]
+Sponsors of complete volumes will have a dedication of their choice recorded on a special bookplate bound within.
+Sponsors of 10 letters and above will have their name on a roll of honour bound with a conserved volume.

 Volume 8 (1843-1844)